arzevedo/mdmr/README.md

 ```

-To vizualize the static structure you could use the ggplot package
+To visualize the static structure, you could use the ggplot package:

 ```r
 library(tidyverse)